mjzzy/s/README.md

-# Mizz — Complete Documentation
+# MIZZ X — Complete Documentation

 This README fully documents the public API, internal helpers, constants, fields, and files in this repository.
 It covers behaviors, parameters, return values, example usage, build details, and how to control assembly metadata.